rrrahal/blog/src/pages/about.md

 ---
 Hello, I'm **Rafael**

-I currently work for [Talkdesk](talkdesk.com), trying to change the way customers and company communicate.
+I currently work for [Talkdesk](talkdesk.com), providing great customer experience in the cloud.

 I use this place to write about things I learn.